narnaoot/narnaoot/README.md

 Fun fact: I'm a passionate reader, and occasional writer, of science fiction.
 I like the stuff that explores radically different ways people can live.

 ## Data Analytics Projects
-1. Tutorial on explainability with the SHAP package in Python.
+1. [Tutorial on explainability] (Explainable AI.ipynb) with the SHAP package in Python.
 2. This site was built using [GitHub Pages](https://pages.github.com/).